Man & woman stand on a hillside in tall, burnt grass while hiking, overlooking the coast on a Tasmania small ship cruise.

 Exclusions

-Pre and post flights; fuel surcharges if applicable; alcoholic drinks including beer and wine outside of lunch and dinner service; Australian entry visas or travel permits; personal items such as telephone, facsimile, internet charges, laundry, bar charges; travel insurance of any kind.
+Pre and post flights; fuel surcharges if applicable; alcoholic drinks including beer and wine outside of lunch and dinner service; Australian entry visas or travel permits; personal items such as telephone and facsimile charges, WiFi upgrades, laundry, bar charges; travel insurance of any kind.

 Payment & Cancellation